PhasorFlow: A Python Library for Unit Circle Based Computing: Method

 \subsubsection{Shift Gate $S(\theta)$}

-The Shift gate applies a phase rotation of angle $\theta \in [0, 2\pi)$ to a single thread $k$.
+The Shift gate applies a phase rotation of trainable angle $\theta \in \mathbb{R}$ (defined modulo $2\pi$) to a single thread $k$.
 Acting on the full $N$-dimensional state, it is represented as an $N \times N$ diagonal matrix with $e^{i\theta}$ at position $(k, k)$ and ones elsewhere:

 Since $|e^{i\theta}| = 1$, the diagonal matrix $S_k(\theta)$ is trivially unitary: $S_k(\theta) S_k(\theta)^\dagger = I$.
 Applied to a single phasor state $e^{i\phi}$, the $1 \times 1$ matrix form is simply: